Energy company: Hurricane Ida restoration could take weeks - NewsBreak

 Some parishes outside New Orleans were battered for hours by winds of 100 mph (160 kph) or more.

-President Joe Biden arrived Friday to survey storm damage, touring a neighborhood in LaPlace, between the Mississippi River and Lake Pontchartrain that suffered catastrophic wind and water damage that sheared off roofs and flooded homes.

-The president also promised full federal support to the Northeast, where Ida's remnants dumped record-breaking rain and killed at least 50 people from Virginia to Connecticut.

-Louisiana's 12 storm-related deaths included five nursing home residents evacuated ahead of the hurricane along with hundreds of other seniors to a warehouse in Louisiana, where health officials said conditions became squalid and unsafe.
+At least 14 deaths were blamed on the storm in Louisiana, Mississippi and Alabama, including those of three nursing home residents who were evacuated along with hundreds of other seniors to a warehouse in Louisiana ahead of the hurricane.
+State health officials have launched an investigation into those deaths and a fourth one at the warehouse facility in Tangipahoa Parish, where they say conditions became unhealthy and unsafe.

-On Saturday evening, State Health Officer Dr. Joseph Kanter ordered the immediate closure of the seven nursing facilities that sent residents to the Tangipahoa Parish warehouse facility.
-“The lack of regard for these vulnerable residents’ wellbeing is an affront to human dignity.
-We have lost trust in these nursing homes to provide adequate care for their residents,” Kanter said.

-The health department on Friday reported the death of a 59-year-old man believed poisoned by carbon monoxide from a generator running inside his home.
-Several post-storm deaths have been blamed on carbon monoxide poisoning, which can happen if generators are run improperly.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.